People typically spend hours a day worrying about their perceived defects, which may involve any body part.

 Feel very distressed or become less able to function normally (for example, at work, in their family, or with friends) because they are so concerned about the perceived flaws in their appearance

-If people's only concern is body shape and weight and their eating behavior is abnormal, an eating disorder Overview of Eating Disorders Eating disorders involve a disturbance of eating or of behavior related to eating, typically including Changes in what or how much people eat Measures people take to prevent food from being... read more may be the more accurate diagnosis; if their only concern is the appearance of their physical sex characteristics or other physical characteristics that reflect their sex at birth, a diagnosis of gender dysphoria Gender Dysphoria Gender dysphoria is having feelings of significant distress or difficulty functioning related to a persistent feeling that a person's sex at birth does not match their inner sense of self... read more may be considered.
+If people's only concern is body shape and weight and their eating behavior is abnormal, an eating disorder Overview of Eating Disorders Eating disorders involve a disturbance of eating or of behavior related to eating, typically including Changes in what or how much people eat Measures people take to prevent food from being... read more may be the more accurate diagnosis; if their only concern is the appearance of their physical sex characteristics or other physical characteristics that reflect their sex at birth, a diagnosis of gender dysphoria Gender Incongruence and Gender Dysphoria Gender incongruence is a marked and persistent experience of incompatibility between a person's gender identity and the gender expected based on sex at birth.
+Gender dysphoria is diagnosed when... read more may be considered.

-Treatment with certain antidepressants—specifically selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more or clomipramine (a tricyclic antidepressant)—is often effective in people with body dysmorphic disorder.
+Treatment with certain antidepressants—specifically selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (SSRIs) or clomipramine (a tricyclic antidepressant)—is often effective in people with body dysmorphic disorder.
 High doses are often needed.
+Other classes of drug may be used if SSRIs and clomipramine prove ineffective.

 Cognitive-behavioral therapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more that specifically focuses on the symptoms of body dysmorphic disorder may also be effective.
 For this therapy, practitioners help people develop more accurate and helpful beliefs about their appearance.
 Practitioners also help people to stop engaging in their excessive repetitive behaviors, such as checking themselves in a mirror and picking at their skin.
 They also help people participate in and feel more comfortable in social situations.